 8. Membership of the PVG Scheme

-Table Tennis Scotland is registered with .
+Table Tennis Scotland is registered with VSDS – Volunteer Scotland - Disclosure Services.
 Individuals carrying out regulated work with children within Table Tennis Scotland must be members of the PVG Scheme and applications will be processed via Table Tennis Scotland

 Table Tennis Scotland will require the successful applicant to submit a Scheme Record/Scheme Record Update application which will be returned to and processed by Ross Campbell Support & Finance Administrator, Table Tennis Scotland